SoftSec-KAIST/Reassessor/artifact/README.md

 [Reassessor](https://github.com/SoftSec-KAIST/Reassessor) is an automated tool to find different types of errors that occur in current existing reassemblers.
-This artifact is designed to run the experiments in our paper, `Reassembly is
-Hard: A Reflection on Challenges and Strategies`, which will appear in USENIX Security 2023.

-In the first step, we will run the-state-of-art reassemblers, `Ramblr`, `RetroWrite`, and `Ddisasm`, in a dockerized environment to reassemble dataset binaries.
-Then, we will run `Reassessor` to search reassembly errors.
-Lastly, we collect reassembly errors `Reassessor` found and reproduce key results of our paper.
+The artifact includes the source code of Reassessor, Docker images, and dataset binaries to reproduce key results of the paper.
+As a preprocessing step, we will run the-state-of-art reassemblers, Ramblr, RetroWrite, and Ddisasm, in a dockerized environment, to produce reassembly files.
+Next, we will run Reassessor to find reassembly errors.
+Reassessor takes in a compiler-generated assembly file and a reassembler-generated assembly file as input, and transforms assembly expressions into a canonical form to ease the comparison.
+Then, Reassessor returns a list of symbolization errors by comparing the two normalized assembly files.
+Lastly, we will collect reassembly errors Reassessor found and checks experimental results.

+> **Note**
+> The artifact requires at least 2.5 TB disk to retrieve all results.
+> Also, the artifact requires sufficient memory to run multiple docker
+> images, because a single docker image may consume about 30~40 GB memory to
+> reassemble large-size binaries.
+> We performed the experiments on a Linux machine (Ubuntu 18.04 and Ubuntu 20.04)
+> equipped with 8 cores of CPUs and 128 GB of RAM.

 # Preprocessing step for experiments